signalfx/splunk-otel-collector-chart/README.md

 **IMPORTANT**

-By default, the chart is configured to collect logs from k8s clusters with **docker** runtime which will be deprecated starting from Kubernetes version 1.20.
+By default, the chart is configured to collect logs from k8s clusters with a **docker** runtime, which will be deprecated starting with Kubernetes version 1.20.

 If your cluster is running with **contained** or **cri-o** runtime make sure to